source-transformer/pytorch-extension/README.md

 scripts/build_executable.sh
 ```

-After this - you should have an executable dcgan in the build directory.
+After this - you should have an executable rnn-text in the build directory.

 ### CMake Integration into VS Code + Intellisense